Protests greet debut of Italy's workplace COVID pass rule

 Associated Press

-ROME (AP) — Protests erupted in Italy as one of the most stringent anti-coronavirus measures in Europe went into effect Friday, requiring all workers, from magistrates to maids, to show a health pass to get into their place of employment.
+ROME (AP) — Protests erupted in Italy on Friday as one of the most stringent anti-coronavirus measures in Europe went into effect, requiring all workers, from magistrates to maids, to show a health pass to get into their place of employment.

 The so-called “Green Pass” shows proof of vaccination, a recent negative test or of having recovered from COVID-19 in the past six months.
 Italy already required them to access all sorts of indoor environments, including restaurants, museums, theaters, and long-distance trains.

-But the addition of the workplace requirement has sparked heated debate and opposition in a country that was a coronavirus epicenter early in the pandemic and where vaccination rates are among the highest in Europe.
+But the addition of the workplace requirement has sparked heated debate and opposition in a country that was a coronavirus epicenter early in the pandemic, but has kept the latest resurgence in check through continued mask mandates and one of the highest vaccination rates in Europe.

 “Today they are stepping on our Constitution,” said an anti-vaccine protester, Loris Mazzarato.
 “I say NO to this discrimination.”

-He was among the hundreds of demonstrators in Trieste, where protests by port workers refusing to show a Green Pass threatened to impact commercial activities, though early reports suggested the port remained operational.
+He was among the hundreds of demonstrators in Trieste, where protests by port workers had threatened to impact commercial activities.
 Protesters shouted “Liberta” (Freedom) in a largely peaceful demonstration in Florence.

-The new rule in a country that imposed the first COVID-19 lockdown and production shutdown in the West imposes a burden on worker and employer alike, with the threat of fines nudging compliance.
+The new rule in a country that imposed the first COVID-19 lockdown and production shutdown in the West imposes a burden on worker and employer alike.
 Electronic scanners that can read cellphone QR codes with the Green Pass were set up at bigger places of employment, such as the office of Italian Premier Mario Draghi and the headquarters of state railway company Trenitalia.

 But at smaller places of work, from restaurants to tennis clubs, employers and managers had to download an app that can scan the codes.
 While it was unclear how strictly Italy would enforce the requirement, the fear of spot checks drove employers to comply, at least initially.